henry42/a2/README.md

 Needs a Tokio executor version 1.0 or later and Rust compiler version 1.60.0 or later.

+## Changes from `reown-com/a2`

+1. Fixed an issue causing duplicate signing across multiple threads.
+2. Added support for configuring the interruption level.

 ## Features

 * Fast asynchronous sending, based on [h2](https://github.com/carllerche/h2) and